Aaron-Speedy/har/README.md

 ## Why is this public?
-I needed to have an additional public repo for a contest and I didn't want to make any super unfinished projects public.
+I needed to have an additional public repo for a contest and I didn't want to make public any super unfinished projects.